 Changes in familiar activities, places or people can make us all feel anxious.
 Children and teenagers with autism spectrum disorder (ASD) can find these things particularly stressful.
 You can help by planning and preparing your child for changes to everyday routines and activities.

 Changing routines and your child with autism spectrum disorder

-Children with autism spectrum disorder (ASD) often like routines and rituals and don’t like change.
+Children and teenagers with autism spectrum disorder (ASD) often like routines and rituals and don’t like change.
 This means your child with ASD might need help to manage changes to her daily routine.

 Common changes or new situations might include: